mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ### Where can I find guidelines for developers?

-A document including plenty of best practices is [available on MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_content_best_practices), while specific information around Fluent is available [in this document](https://firefox-source-docs.mozilla.org/l10n/fluent/review.html).
+A document including plenty of best practices is [available here](../../localization/dev_best_practices.md), while specific information around Fluent is available [in this document](https://firefox-source-docs.mozilla.org/l10n/fluent/review.html).
 In case of doubts, reach out to the Firefox L10N PM or localization team for clarifications.

 ### How can I get my strings localized?